PaulSolt/IGME-340-2018-Spring/CocoapodsSetup.md

 		  pod 'Alamofire', '~> 4.7'
 		end

-6. Run CocoaPods install
+8. Run CocoaPods install (this may take time if it's your first CocoaPods install . . . )

 		$ pod install

-7. Depending on how old your CocoaPod install is, you might need to try the `update` command to get the version numbers to work.
-If you see an error like:
+9. Depending on how old your CocoaPod install is, you might need to try the `update` command to get the version numbers to work.

+	If you see this type of error, checkout the troubleshooting tips below.

 		[!]
 CocoaPods could not find compatible versions for pod "Alamofire":
 		  In Podfile: